Rhode Island Gov. Raimondo to be sworn into a second term

-Rhode Island Gov. Gina Raimondo is about to be sworn into a second term in office.
+Rhode Island Gov. Gina Raimondo is set to be sworn into a second term in office.

-The Democrat defeated Republican challenger Allan Fung in November's election to secure another four years as the state's chief executive.
+The Democratic governor will take the oath of office Tuesday at noon at the State House, along with Democratic Lt.
+Gov. Dan McKee and the state's other general officers.

-Raimondo, Lt.
-Gov. Dan McKee and the state's other general officers will take the oath of office Tuesday at noon at the State House.
+The General Assembly convenes later Tuesday, with members of the state Senate and House of Representatives being sworn into office.
+Democrats dominate both chambers.

-The General Assembly will convene later Tuesday, with members of the Senate and House of Representatives being sworn into office.
+Raimondo says her top priority will be to continue to consolidate the state's economic momentum.

 $20 for 365 Days of Unlimited Digital Access